Ahmed-Abd-Elhady/Valorant-account-creator/README.md

 # Valorant-account-creator
-This is automatic method to create valorant account with google chrome 👌
+This is automatic method python to create valorant account with google chrome 👌

 if you have any problem🤦‍♀️ do this